stat-ml/uncertainty_from_proper_scoring_rules/README.md

 # Predictive Uncertainty Quantification via Risk Decompositions for Strictly Proper Scoring Rules

-This repository contains code for the paper "Predictive Uncertainty Quantification via Risk Decompositions for Strictly Proper Scoring Rules," submitted to NeurIPS 2024.
+This repository contains code for the paper "Predictive Uncertainty Quantification via Risk Decompositions for Strictly Proper Scoring Rules," published at ICLR 2025.

 ### UV
 We use uv to manage dependecies.
 You can find an installation guide and documentation [here](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).